glitched-nx/hekate_blue/README.md

 **Warning**: Careful when you define *fss0 core* kips when using `fss0` or the folder (when using `/*`) includes them.
 This is in case the kips are incompatible between them.
 If compatible, you can override `fss0` kips with no issues (useful for testing with intermediate kip changes).
 In such cases, the `kip1` line must be under `fss0` line.

-### Boot entry key/value combinations for Exosphère:
+## Boot entry key/value combinations for Exosphère

 | Config option          | Description                                                |
 | ---------------------- | ---------------------------------------------------------- |